AnnAddicks/AnnAddicks.github.io/_posts/2015-4-16-Reflection-2-Conversations.md

 ---
 layout: post
-title: Soft skills - Rejecting ideas - A Reflection on Two Conversations
+title: A Reflection on Two Conversations
 ---

 Soft skills:  Rejecting ideas - A Reflection on Two Conversations